Virginia Garcia Memorial Health Center: History

 Virginia Garcia opened a dental clinic in June 2007 in Hillsboro, the third dental clinic run by the organization.
-The organizations foundation received a $120,000 grant in 2008 from the Meyer Memorial Trust to help expand the clinics’ volunteer programs.
-In August 2008, employee Maria Loredo was presented a Healthcare Heroes Award by then Senator Gordon Smith in honor of Loredo's 30-years at Virginia Garcia.
+The organization's foundation received a $120,000 grant in 2008 from the Meyer Memorial Trust to help expand the clinics’ volunteer programs.
+In August 2008, employee Maria Loredo was presented with a Healthcare Heroes Award by then-Senator Gordon Smith in honor of Loredo's 30 years at Virginia Garcia.
 Also in 2008, the clinics began converting to electronic medical records, which was supported in part by a $250,000 grant from Kaiser Northwest.

-The organization announced plans in August 2009 to build a new 42000 ft2 complex in Cornelius in order to consolidate all the Cornelius clinics and provide administrative offices.
+The organization announced plans in August 2009 to build a new 42000 ft2 complex in Cornelius to consolidate all Cornelius clinics and provide administrative offices.
 At the time, plans by architecture firm Scott/Edwards called for a design that met LEED Gold standards with an opening as early as 2011.
-The organization received a $12 million grant from the federal government in October 2010 to help pay for construction on the new 42000 ft2 complex.
+The organization received a $12 million grant from the federal government in October 2010 to help pay for construction of the new 42000 ft2 complex.
 The grant was part of the 2010 Patient Protection and Affordable Care Act, and Virginia Garcia hoped to open the new clinics in July 2012.

 In December 2009, the Portland Business Journal ranked Virginia Garcia as one of the top 15 non-profits in the Portland metropolitan area.
-At that time, the budget had grown to $23 million annually and the organization employed 300 people.
-The next year it was again named a top non-profit, ranking as the second highest health non-profit by the same newspaper.
-The organization's pharmacy group was recognized for their work on controlling diabetes by the Health Resources and Services Administration in October 2010.
+At that time, the budget had grown to $23 million annually, and the organization employed 300 people.
+The following year, it was again named a top non-profit, ranking second among health non-profits by the same newspaper.
+The organization's pharmacy group was recognized by the Health Resources and Services Administration in October 2010 for its work in controlling diabetes.
 Construction on the Virginia Garcia Wellness Center began in 2011, and was completed in October 2012.

-For 2011, the clinics served 34,000 patients and had revenues of $27 million.
+In 2011, the clinics served 34,000 patients and generated $27 million in revenue.

 Locations

 The organization operates clinics in Cornelius, Beaverton, Hillsboro, McMinnville, and Newberg.
 All five provide medical and dental care.
-Virginia Garcia also has six school-based clinics at Forest Grove High School, Tigard High School, Century High School, Tualatin High School, Willamina High School, and Beaverton High School and a reproductive health clinic in Hillsboro.
+Virginia Garcia also has six school-based clinics at Forest Grove High School, Tigard High School, Century High School, Tualatin High School, Willamina High School, and Beaverton High School, and a reproductive health clinic in Hillsboro.
 Virginia Garcia also operates a mobile clinic that is equipped to provide dental care, x-rays, and basic medical care.